Arunima2004/Face-Recognition-System/README.md

 Present the quantitative results obtained from testing the system against diverse datasets containing variations in lighting, poses, facial expressions, and occlusions.
 Discuss how the system performed under different conditions and scenarios, highlighting areas where it excelled or faced challenges.

-OUTPUT:
+# 7. OUTPUT:

 ![image](https://github.com/Arunima2004/Face-Recognition-System/assets/163457506/5023282e-ae56-40fd-a623-50869b437673)

-Conclusion:

-CONCLUSION AND FURTHER SCOPE
+# 8. CONCLUSION AND FURTHER SCOPE

 In conclusion, the development and evaluation of the face recognition system using Python have yielded valuable insights into the capabilities and challenges of such technology.
 The system showcased commendable performance in various aspects, including accuracy, robustness, and computational efficiency, while also highlighting areas for further improvement.